s-sohani/knowledge/DataLake/Swift.md

 - When adding or replacing hardware, data **does not have to be migrated to a new storage system**, i.e. there are no fork-lift upgrades
 - Failed nodes and drives can be swapped out while the cluster is running with no downtime.
 New nodes and drives can be added the same way.
 - Swift client libraries such as Java, Python, Ruby, or JavaScript.

+The storage URL has two basic parts:
+- cluster location
+- location